Mohamedzayed52100/socialite/README.md

 **Created By :** Mohamed Ibrahim Zayed
 **Email :** mohamedzayed52100@gmail.com

-This is the main readme file for the project used in laravel socialite course on Udemy
+This is the main readme file for the project used in laravel socialite

 ## Installation